 Place the template on top of the chilled cake (a) and mark each crease with a toothpick (b).
 Find a round glass or cookie cutter that’s the same diameter as the sections in your template and place a piece of scotch tape across the middle to create a half circle (c).
 This will help you line it up with the top of your cake as you press it into the sides (d) to indicate where each garland will go.

-Thicken the Buttercream for Piping – When you’re ready to pipe, place all of the buttercream you’ll be using for piping back into your stand mixer and add a little more powdered sugar (a few Tablespoons should do the trick) to thicken the consistency.
+Thicken the Buttercream for Piping (if needed) – when you’re ready to pipe, place all of the buttercream you’ll be using for piping back into your stand mixer and add a little more powdered sugar (a few Tablespoons should do the trick) to thicken the consistency.
 This will help the buttercream hold its shape as you pipe those details.
-I piped shell borders around the bottom and top edges of the cakes with Wilton Tip 6B, piped the ruffle garlands with Wilton Tip 104, and piped simple swirls on the inside of the shell border on top of the cake using Wilton Tip 4B.
+I piped shell borders around the bottom and top edges of the cakes with Wilton Tip 4B, piped the ruffle garlands with Wilton Tip 104, and piped simple flat swirls on the inside of the shell border on top of the cake using Wilton Tip 4B.

 To finish the look, I pressed maraschino cherries where each ruffle garland met.
 It’s important to dry the cherries thoroughly before pressing them into the frosting, just so they don’t leak juice all over your beautiful piping.
 Mine still looked picture perfect and didn’t leak one bit even after a few days in the refrigerator!